All Episodes

 Yeah.

-A little a swipe there, wouldn't you say?
+A swipe there, wouldn't you say?

-A little swipe it talk, a little swipe it print.
+A little swipe it talk.

-I think he threw the print in just so he wasn't being uh accused of focusing only on talk radio.
+I think he threw the print in just so he wasn't being accused of focusing only on talk radio.

-Here's uh here's Randy, Dallas.
+Here's Randy Dallas.

-Randy, great to have you on the EIB network, sir.
+Randy, great to have you on the EIB Network, sir.

 Hello.